northwood-labs/terraform-provider-corefunc/README.md

 # Terraform Provider: Core Functions

 > [!NOTE]
-> We intend to support OpenTF in addition to Terraform.
+> We intend to support OpenTofu (née OpenTF) in addition to Terraform.

 Utilities that should have been Terraform _core functions_.